-The Joint Admission Medical Program (JAMP) is a unique program, created by the Texas Legislature to provide support and encouragement for economically disadvantaged students from across the State of Texas to successfully matriculate into medical school and pursue a career in medicine.
+The Joint Admission Medical Program (JAMP) is a unique program created to provide support for economically disadvantaged students from across the State of Texas to successfully pursue a career in medicine.

 The program is a joint effort between the medical schools and the public and private universities of Texas.
-JAMP assists students in acquiring the skills and knowledge to be successful by providing mentoring, summer enrichment programs including clinical preceptorships at one of the Texas medicals schools, scholarships, and ultimately, acceptance to one of the Texas medical schools.
+JAMP assists students in acquiring the skills and knowledge to be successful by providing mentoring, summer enrichment programs, scholarships, and ultimately, acceptance to one of the Texas medical schools.

 If you have an interest in becoming a physician, you should explore what JAMP has to offer you.
 It will provide you with valuable academic and personal assistance as you prepare to enter the medical profession.